secretstartups/handbook/finance/sox-internal-controls/quote-to-cash/index.html.md

 [Link to Flowchart](https://docs.google.com/presentation/d/1xZRkGygzMQkOXSqb1cJnvU7s4oVmwzTHFWgqM7D6_88/edit#slide=id.g7a76194e77_0_0)

-Gitlab enters into contracts with resellers to sell the products.
+GitLab enters into contracts with resellers to sell the products.
 The sale rates for the resellers are based on standard discount rates, agreed in the contracts.[(Process steps screenshot)](https://docs.google.com/document/d/168xu-tactXINGD7Gej_OoTvPNMFAUu70NndWyPC713g/edit)

 Resellers are further classified into 2 classes based on their experience and association with GitLab.Follwing is the classification: